Male Infertility: Causes, Treatment and Prevention

 - Semen analysis to determine the number and quality of sperm

 - A blood test to check for infections or hormone problems.
-Hormone levels are just as important in male fertility as they are in female fertility
+Hormone levels are just as important in male fertility as they are in female fertility.
+Check your testosterone, estradiol and DHEA-S levels with an at-home hormone test.

 - Making a culture of fluid from the penis to check for infections